Cromer UK is one of the most popular seaside towns in Norfolk and has a huge number of attractions and different things to see and do for all ages.

-Actually there's much more to it than just fish and chip shops (very good though they are !) and bucket and spade shops.
-Yes, it is a very quintessential Victorian seaside town on the North Norfolk Coast, but it is also full of history and architecture, it has an incredibly important working fishing industry hauling in their daily catch, as well as a whole host of interesting and enlightening things to see and do:
+However, there is actually much more to Cromer than just fish and chip shops (very good though they are!) and bucket and spade shops.
+Yes, it is a very quintessential Victorian seaside town on the North Norfolk Coast, but it is also full of history and architecture, it has an incredibly important working fishing industry hauling in their daily catch, as well as a whole host of interesting and enlightening things to see and do.

 It’s a town that packs a punch, as the saying goes.
 It’s perched on the top of the cliffs on the North Norfolk Coast, and is best known for its sweet Cromer Crabs, its Pier and its blue flag beach.

-Back in the days of the Domesday book, Cromer was actually part of a large parish called Shipden.
-This village was unfortunately ravaged by storms in the time of Henry IV and eventually disappeared.
-The church of Shipden fell into the sea, as did a whole host of houses (so much for modern climate change destroying our coastline!), and a new settlement was built a bit further inland – Cromer.
+Cromer was actually part of a large parish called Shipden which was unfortunately ravaged by storms in the time of Henry IV and eventually disappeared.
+The church of Shipden fell into the sea, as did a whole host of houses and a new settlement was built a bit further inland and became known as Cromer.

 But back in the 1800’s, Cromer, as well as Sheringham and Mundesley were little known!
 How times have changed.
 And interestingly, in the 1920’s Cromer was adored for its “healthy and attractive situation on a cliff facing the north and was skirted by a long and firm expanse of yellow sands”.
 That still stands today, with its Blue Flag beach and the cliffs heading towards Overstrand.